-Once you bring home a new baby it seems you need to adjust how you do even the most basic things, like showering for example.
+Once you bring home a new baby, you need to adjust how you do even the most essential things, like showering.
 You may be wondering, how do you shower with a baby?

 Below are some great ideas on how to shower when you have a baby.
 In this post, I will be going over how to safely shower with your baby and the steps needed to create a safe environment for you and the baby to co-shower.

 - Switch off with your spouse.

 - Have someone watch the baby while you shower.

 - Put the baby in a safe space while you shower.

 How to shower with a baby

 So once you have a baby, there are a few different ways to keep up your hygiene.
 In the very beginning, you and your spouse may switch off, so you both get some shower time.

 It seems daunting as a new parent to be just you and the baby because you all are going through a huge learning curve, but it will be fine.
 But, what do you do if your spouse isn’t home or has to go back to work?